BinaryLeo/react_native_firebase_Auth/README.md

   databaseURL: Constants.manifest.extra.databaseURL
 };
 ```
-Add the credential values to the .env file
+Add the credential values to the .env file.
-By default for security  the .env file is added to gitignore
+By default and security, the .env file is added to gitignore

 ```
 API_KEY=